Chlorhexidine (On the skin)

 - Some of the chlorhexidine products will be used in a hospital or clinic setting.
 The medicine will be applied by a nurse or other trained health professional.

 - You may be instructed to use this medicine at home.
-Your doctor will tell you how much of this medicine to use and how often.
-Do not use more medicine or use it more often than your doctor tells you to.
+Your doctor will tell you how much medicine to use.
+Do not use more than directed.
 To do so may cause irritation of the skin.

 - Different forms of the medicine are used in different ways.
 Be sure you understand the directions for the product you are given before you use it.
 Ask your doctor or pharmacist if you have any questions.